-NOTE 1: 5GPRUK and 5GPRUK ID are equivalent to PRUK and PRUK ID in TS 33.303 [6], respectively.

 NOTE 2: The detailed structure of 5GPRUK_Info will be defined in normative phase.

+12. In the case that a new 5GPRUK is generated, the AUSF of the Remote UE stores the newly generated 5GPRUK and 5GPRUK ID in the UDM.